-Metabolic constraints regulates the swarming diversity in pathogenic bacteria
+Metabolic constraints drive the swarming diversity in pathogenic bacteria

-Abstract.
+Abstract

 Many species of bacteria have the incredible ability to form swarms and move cooperatively across surfaces.
-Swarming motility is important to the fitness and virulence of bacteria, yet strains of the same species bacteria vary widely: What underlies swarming diversity?
-Here we combined comparative genetics, metabolomics, phenotypic data as well as growth curves to investigate why 28 clinical P. aeruginosa strains isolated from different patients differ in their swarming abilities.
-We found that rhamnolipid production is necessary but not sufficient for swarming.
-Metabolomics signatures suggest higher oxidative stress in rhamnolipid non-produces and the oxidative inhibition of Fe-S containing enzymes such as the succinate dehydrogenase has led to opposing responses in TCA cycle-derived metabolites with much higher succinate but lower fumarate.
-Consistent with the common observation that fast-growing bacteria enter overflow metabolism, rhamnolipid producers grew significantly faster than non-producers in the glycerol minimal medium and could overcome oxidative stress better.
-Genome-scale model simulations and validation experiments confirm the link between fast growth, oxidative stress and overflow metabolism.
-Although the ability to direct excess carbon to the production of rhamnolipids--is metabolically constrained at the individual level, it may be key to the evolution of P. aeruginosa swarming at the population level as rhamnolipids are a public goods that help stabilize microbial cooperation.
+Swarming motility is important to the fitness and virulence of bacteria, yet strains of the same bacterial species vary widely: What underlies swarming diversity?
+Here we presented comparative analyses of genetics, metabolomics and growth curve data to investigate why 28 clinical P. aeruginosa strains isolated from different patients differ in their abilities to swarm and produce rhamnolipid—a necessary but not sufficient requirement for swarming.
+Despite the diversity of swarming can be partially explained by the absence of quorum-sensing and flagellar genes, the differentially expressed metabolites between rhamnolipid producing and non-producing strains suggest redox homeostasis as a more fundamental metabolic constraint.
+The increased oxidative stress in non-producers inhibited Fe-S containing enzymes such as the succinate dehydrogenase and resulted in reduced tricarboxylic acid (TCA) cycle activity and slower growth rate.
+Genome-scale model simulations and H2O2 detoxication experiments validate our theory on the links between growth, redox homeostasis and carbon overflow.
+Although the ability to direct excess carbon to the production of rhamnolipids is metabolically constrained at the individual level, it may be key to the evolution of P. aeruginosa swarming at the population level as rhamnolipids are public goods that help stabilize microbial cooperation.
+Our study also adds to the expanding literature on the observation that fast-growing bacteria enter overflow metabolism,

+# add rhamnolipids production are prudently controlled

+Significance statement

 Introduction